 Pursuing: Master of Public Health - Nutrition

-In her current position within the Sports Medicine department, Becker coordinates and facilitates the secondary insurance process for all of Liberty’s NCAA student-athletes.
+Rhonda Becker first joined the Liberty University Athletics Department in August 2014, where she serves in the sports medicine department as the Athletic Insurance Coordinator.
+In her current position, Becker is responsible for facilitating the secondary insurance process for all of Liberty’s NCAA student-athletes.
 She serves as a liaison for Liberty’s secondary insurance company, medical providers and student-athletes.
 Becker is responsible for filing claims, resolving claim denials and communicating with athletic trainers, student-athletes, parents, insurance companies and medical providers.

 Liberty University Health Services